 You can reset most of the projector settings to their default values using the Reset All Config option on the Reset menu.

-You can also reset the projector's lamp usage timer to zero when you replace the lamp using the Reset Lamp Hours option, or reset the saved names and settings in the Save Memory list using the Reset All Memories option.
+You can also reset the saved names and settings in the Save Memory list using the Reset All Memories option.

 You cannot reset the following settings using the Reset All Config option: